BlueMustache/TwitchAPI-Java/README.md

 #Licence
 * You are not allowed to reupload the API
-* You are allowed to sell this API
+* You are not allowed to sell this API

 #Come to our IRC